Incubate-or-Intubate/realtime-datawarehousing/README.md

             PARTITION BY o.order_key
         EMIT CHANGES;
     ```
-    > **Note:** *You used a stream rather than a table above since you'll use this new stream of enriched data to hydrate your data warehouse in a future step.
+    > **Note:** *You need a stream here so you can hydrate your data warehouse continuously.

-At this point, you should have a functioning Ksql topology.
-To see the flow laid out graphically, select **Flow** from the tabs in the Ksql cluster.
+You should now have a working Ksql topology.
+Select **Flow** in the Ksql dashboard to view it.

 ***